 ‘Do you need help?’
-Orlando server uses secret sign to help rescue abused boy, police say
+Orlando restaurant manager uses secret sign to help rescue abused boy, police say

-ORLANDO, Fla. – An observant woman at an Orlando restaurant helped rescue a boy who police say was the victim of severe child abuse, including being suspended upside down from a door, by secretly holding a sign that only the child could read.
+ORLANDO, Fla. – An observant manager at an Orlando restaurant helped rescue a boy who police say was the victim of severe child abuse, including being suspended upside down from a door, by secretly holding a sign that only the child could read.

-Orlando police said Flavaine Carvalho was working as a server New Year’s Day at Mrs. Potato restaurant on South Kirkman Road when a man and the 11-year-old boy sat down at a table.
-According to police, the man did not allow the boy to order any food, and Carvalho noticed the child had bruises on his face and arms.
+Orlando police said Flavaine Carvalho was working on New Year’s Day at Mrs. Potato restaurant on South Kirkman Road when a family of four sat down at a table.

+According to police, the man did not allow the 11-year-old boy to order any food, and Carvalho noticed the child had bruises on his face and arms.

 [TRENDING: Can Trump run for president again? | Tourists flocking to Fla. for vaccine? | Fifth-largest lotto jackpot up for grabs]